-To ensure compliance with the statutes that the Registry is mandated to enforce, the Registry assessed penalties against 29 individuals and organizations in 2010. six of the cases violations were class violations, which carry a maximum penalty of \$25 a for each day day campaign financial disclosure report is filed late.
-The other 23 cases were either class 2 violations or violations of the Campaign Contributions Limit Act.
-These violations carry civil penalties ranging from a maximum penalty of \$10,000 per violation, 15% of the amount in controversy if the amount in controversy is greater than \$10,000 or 115% of the amount of all contributions made or accepted in excess of the limitations.
+To ensure compliance with the statutes that the Registry is mandated to enforce, the Registry assessed civil penalties against 19 individuals and organizations in 2015 (one case is under appeal in a contested case hearing).
+In four (4) of the cases the violations were class 1 violations, which carry a maximum penalty of \$25 a day for each day a campaign financial disclosure report is filed late.
+The other 15 cases were class 2 violations for failure to file campaign financial disclosure reports.
+These violations carry a maximum civil penalty of \$10,000.